• Skip to primary navigation

 15 Minute Wild Cod Piccata

 If you’ve been looking for ways to add fish to your diet, this wild cod piccata can’t be beat.
-When you want something healthy and tasty for dinner but are tired after a long day (you know those days! 😉 ), this nutritious meal comes together in just fifteen minutes and is packed with flavor.
+When you want something nutritious and tasty for dinner but are tired after a long day (you know those days! 😉 ), this meal comes together in just fifteen minutes and is packed with flavor.

 Cod is a meaty white fish that beautifully absorbs the flavors of the piccata sauce.
 Best of all it’s one of the less expensive fishes that you can buy, especially among those that you can find wild caught.